kenedii/KickFix-Discord-Bot/README.md

 * pip install python-dotenv

+* FFMPEG

-*The versions used for this project are: Python 3.11.5, discord 2.3.2, python-dotenv 1.0.1*
+*The versions used for this project are: Python 3.11.5, discord 2.3.2, python-dotenv 1.0.1, ffmpeg 4.2.2*

 ### Executing program